-The DRF is reliant on fundraising to sustain its investment in research projects and to raise awareness of this life-threatening disease, and all donations are gratefully received.
+The DRF is reliant on fundraising to support its investment in research projects and to raise awareness of this life-threatening disease, and all donations are gratefully received.
 There have been several fundraising initiatives throughout the year undertaken by many of our supporters, including birthday gifts and significant general donations from existing and new supporters.
 We are extremely grateful for the efforts of many who have given so much of their time and organised various initiatives.
-Following the success of the Prudential RideLondon-Surrey cycle ride the DRF will take places at the event on 4 August 2019.
-Further information can be found at www.duchenne.org.uk/cycle
+Due to the Covid-19 pandemic, the DRF has no in-person events planned for 2020.
+This will be reviewed as the situation evolves.